-Deliverable Improvement of the Agency's intranet as a tool to support internal communication Work Programme objective Improvement of the Agency's intranet Targets and deadlines (indicative) New features and services based on staff needs and demands.
+Deliverable Improvement of the Agency's intranet as a tool to support internal communication Work Programme objective Improvement of the Agency's intranet Targets and deadlines (indicative) New features and services according to staff needs and demands.
 Performance indicators Question included in the annual staff survey on the level of information shared by line managers.
 2/3 of participating staff satisfied or highly satisfied.
-Achievement against the target The overall outcome of the 2014 survey indicated 61% satisfaction with the information shared by line managers.
-As a consequence two staff meetings were dedicated to the results of the engagement survey.
+Achievement against the target The overall outcome of the 2014 survey indicated a 61% satisfaction with the information shared by the line managers.
+As a consequence 2 staff meetings were dedicated to the results of the engagement survey.
 Only minor improvements were identified as necessary.
-The staff wanted to be informed of upcoming Directors' decisions.
-It was agreed that a list of the forthcoming Director's decisions would be made available on the intranet, and this was implemented.
-Traffic light Deliverable Internal newsletter Deliverable Work Programme objective Internal newsletter Improving internal communication with the publishing of the internal newsletter Work Programme Improving internal communication with the Work Programme objective Targets and deadlines Improving internal communication with the publishing of the internal newsletter On a monthly basis.
-Staff satisfaction measured through a question on the internal newsletter in the staff survey.
-Work Programme objective Targets and deadlines (indicative) Performance Improving internal communication with the publishing of the internal newsletter On a monthly basis.
-Staff satisfaction measured through a question on Work Programme objective Targets and deadlines (indicative) Performance Improving internal communication with the publishing of the internal newsletter On a monthly basis.
-Staff satisfaction measured through a question on the internal newsletter in the staff survey.
+The staff wanted to be informed of upcoming Directors' decisions- it was agreed that a list of forthcoming Director' decisions will be available on the intranet, which was implemented.
+Traffic light

+Deliverable Internal newsletter Work Programme objective Improving internal communication with the publishing of the internal newsletter

+Targets and deadlines (indicative) On a monthly basis.
+Performance indicators Staff satisfaction measured through question on the internal newsletter in the staff survey.
+2/3 of participating staff satisfied or highly satisfied.
+Achievement against the target 100% positive feedback regarding the internal newsletter was received.
+Traffic light

-2.3 Budgetary and financial management
+2.3 Budgetary and Financial management